 Total cost of revenue.
 As we continue to add Total Accounts, we expect that our cost of revenue will increase in dollar amount to support our Network Partners, Clients, and members.
 On an annual basis, we expect our cost of revenue to continue to increase as a percentage of our total revenue, primarily due to the inclusion of a full year of Further's results of operations and expected increases in stock-based compensation.
-Cost of revenue will continue to be affected by a number of different factors, including our ability to scale our service delivery, Network Partner implementation, account management functions, realized synergies, and the impact of the COVID-19 pandemic.
+Cost of revenue will continue to be affected by a number of different factors, including our ability to scale our service delivery, Network Partner implementation, account management functions, realized synergies, and the impact of societal and economic changes arising out of the COVID-19 pandemic.